casangi/casagui/docs/source/design/boundary.rst

     stopping criteria.
 The code:`next(cl)` function exits, and a dictionary returned after one major cycle is complete, after an error is encountered, or after global convergence criteria have been satisfied.
 The :code:`mask` which is provided specifies the area of the image cube to which the imaging algorithm should be applied.
-If no :code:`mask` is supplied, no processing is performed.
+If the :code:`mask` contains all false or 0 values, no processing is performed.

     :green:`modifying iteration control setup` -- :code:`cl.update( {...} )`